Wednesday 3 December 2008

 including home detention and transitional housing.
 The average cost of

 community based programs are (per person, per day): Parole: $5.39.
 Probation: $3.94.
 Home Detention: $58.83.
+These options are clearly more economically efficient, and much more humane.

 Sweden receives similar numbers of asylum seekers as Australia, despite having less than half the population.
 Detention is only used to establish a persons identity and to conduct criminal screening.
 Most detainees are released within a very short time, particularly if they have relatives or friends living in Sweden.
 Of the 17,000 asylum seekers currently in Sweden 10,000 reside outside the detention centres.
 Children are only detained for the minimum possible time (a maximum of 6 days).